-Jane Kramer, Ph.D., Executive Director
+Jane Kramer, Ph.D., Founder and Executive Director

 Christina, native of Ohio, holds degrees in Viola Performance and Education from Youngstown State University and the University of Guadalajara.
 She has played with numerous small ensembles and orchestras across the country and has taught violin and viola students of all ages.
 Her passion and love for music and excellence in music education has given her the opportunity to perform and teach privately in San Francisco and the Bay Area.
-Christina is passionate about the El Sistema model that recognizes that music is not only enrichment, but it can bring about social change and impact students’ lives forever.
+Christina is passionate about the El Sistema model that recognizes that music is not only enrichment, but it can bring social change and impact students’ lives forever.

 Sara Duran joined ELM as a Site Coordinator and Parent Liaison in January 2017.
 Originally from El Salvador, she earned a B.S. in Business Administration from University of EL Salvador.
 In 2008, she emigrated to California and studied English as a Second Language at College of Marin.
 After finishing the ESL program, she had the opportunity to join the San Rafael Public Library as a Substitute Library Assistant serving the Latino community in the Canal Area.
 She strongly believes in nurturing and empowering kids and families to become their best self, and she is convinced that ELM gives her the opportunity to transmit this feeling by connecting and maintaining a strong relationship with her community.